-Bitcoin options worth $6bn expiring today: What does it mean for investors?
+Bitcoin options worth $6bn expiring today: what does it mean for investors?

-A record $6 billion worth of bitcoin options contracts are set to expire later today.
-Earlier, $4 billion in options contracts had expired in January.
-The action in the derivatives market is most likely to dictate the price trend in the cryptocurrency over the next few months.

-A record $6 billion worth of bitcoin options contracts are set to expire later today.
+A record amount of bitcoin’s options contracts worth $6 billion are expiring today.
 Earlier, $4 billion in options contracts had expired in January.
 The action in the derivatives market is most likely to dictate the price trend in the cryptocurrency over the next few months.

 An options contract offers the buyer the opportunity to buy or sell—depending on the type of contract they hold—the underlying asset.